mitre/heimdall_tools_action/README.md

 ### Output

-The action will output the converted HDF in the format `heimdall_<converter>`.
+The action will output the converted HDF in the format `heimdall_<converter>.json`.
 Basic configuration (see the Example section below) would be to consume this file as an output of the GitHub action run.

 ## Secrets